 3) Inequalities in policy representation and political orientations between social groups

-I also study inequality in political representation and political orientations between different social groups.
-Specifically, I am interested in whether women's preferences are mirrored in poublic policy to the same degree as men's, and what explains differences.
-I furthermore investigate the role of disability in political attitudes and electoral politics.
-I ask questions such as: Are citizens with disabilities less engaged in the political process, and how can we explain differences between individuals and countries?
+More recently, I have been studying inequality in political representation and political orientations between different social groups.
+In an article forthcoming in the European Political Science Review, I show that women's preferences are not mirrored in public policy to the same degree as men's across Europe.
+Furthermore, I investigate the role of disability in political attitudes and electoral politics.
+Are citizens with disabilities less engaged in the political process, and how can we explain differences between individuals and countries?
 How do voters perceive politicians with disabilities?
+And do politicians with disabilities better represent the views of citizens with disabilities?

 School of Government & Public Policy